niorad/frootchain/README.md

 This is a toolchain for use in frontend-templating.
 It's main purpose is to speed up and simplify development of html-templates for usage in mostly-server-side-projects.

+Tested on Windows 10, macOS and Linux Ubuntu

 ## Goals
 - work on Mac/Linux/Win with as few outside-dependencies as possible, in order to make it more accessible to Frontend-Juniors and Backend-Developers